-Transform > Replace Missing Values... - ▶ Select the estimation method you want to use to replace missing values. - ► Select the variable(s) for which you want to replace missing values.
-Optionally, you can: - Enter variable names to override the default new variable names. - Change the estimation method for a selected variable.
+- From the menus choose: Transform > Replace Missing Values... - Select the estimation method you want to use to replace missing values. - ► Select the variable(s) for which you want to replace missing values.

+- Enter variable names to override the default new variable names. - Change the estimation method for a selected variable.